Sovereign Citizens A Growing Domestic Threat to Law Enforcement By the FBI’s Counterterrorism Analysis Section

 By the FBI’s Counterterrorism Analysis Section

 They could be dismissed as a nuisance, a loose network of individuals living in the United States who call themselves “sovereign citizens” and believe that federal, state, and local governments operate illegally.
 Some of their actions, although quirky, are not crimes.
-The offenses they do commit seem minor: They do not pay their taxes and regularly create false license plates, driver’s licenses, and even
+The offenses they do commit seem minor, like creating false license plates, driver’s licenses, and even currency.

 However, a closer look at sovereign citizens’ more severe crimes, from financial scams to impersonating or threatening law enforcement officials, gives reason for concern.
 If someone challenges (e.g., a standard traffic stop for false license plates) their ideology, the behavior of these sovereign-citizen extremists quickly can escalate to violence.
 Since 2000, lone-offender sovereign-citizen extremists have killed six law enforcement officers.
 In 2010, two Arkansas police officers stopped sovereign-citizen extremists Jerry Kane and his 16-year-old son Joseph during a routine traffic stop on Interstate 40.
 Joseph Kane jumped out of the vehicle and opened fire with an AK-47 assault rifle, killing both officers.